 A. ASEAN Goals

-3. Promote regional peace and stability by respecting justice and rule of law in relations between countries in the region and complying with the principles of the United Nations Charter.
+3. Promote regional peace and stability by respecting justice and the rule of law in relations between countries and complying with the principles of the United Nations Charter.

-4. Provide mutual assistance in the form of advice on training and research in the fields of education, professions, engineering and administration.
+4. Provide mutual assistance through advice on training and research in education, professions, engineering, and administration.

 6. To promote the study of Southeast Asia.